 The camp counselor role is very important in the 4-H program.
 Once prepared to serve in this important leadership role, you will have many opportunities ranging from 4-H camp counselor, day counselor and field trip counselor to presenting educational workshops.
 Through this training you will learn and develop individually and in turn help to teach and guide others.

 A good teen leader or counselor is an asset of the 4-H Youth Development program.
 An untrained or unprepared teen leader or counselor can be more of a barrier than an asset.
 This program is designed to help with the leadership development of teens to serve in the role of camp counselors.
-Contact your local 4-H office for a listing of available trainings.

 To find out the dates for camp counselor training, contact your local parish 4-H agent.